Groovy

 Has additional parameter "deleteAlways" (default: "false")

-If deleteAlways=true, the source file will also be deleted if an error occurs while moving.
+If deleteAlways=true, the source file is also deleted if an error occurs when moving.

-In the case of "move", FileInformation is not allowed as a source file.
+FileInformation is not permitted as a source file for "move".

 Delete files